AfricasTalkingLtd/africastalking-node.js/README.md

     - `shortCode`: "This is a premium short code mapped to your account". `REQUIRED`
     - `keyword`: "Value is a premium keyword under the above short code and mapped to your account". `REQUIRED`
     - `phoneNumber`: "The phoneNumber to be subscribed" `REQUIRED`
+    - `checkoutToken`: "This is a token used to validate the subscription request" `REQUIRED`

 - `fetchSubscription(options)`: